queeno/infra-problem/README.md

 Testing is also incredibily simplified: the containers can include conflicting dependencies and can still run within the same operating system.
 By redeploying a self-sufficient container as artefact, the delopment teams can be assured the resulting environments are predictable and reproducible.

 Since the underlying infrastructure does not hold any data or specific application configuration, it can be easily created or destroyed.
-For this reason, the packaged applications become perfectly scalable and resilient to the environment or business needs.
+For this reason, the packaged applications become perfectly scalable and resilient to technical faults or business needs.

 ## Implementation